98% Success Rate

-Throughout the Marangu route, you will spend the nights in special wooden huts which offer a great alternative to those who do not want to sleep in tents.
+Throughout the Marangu route, you will spend the nights in special wooden huts (guest houses), which offer a great alternative to those who do not want to sleep in tents.

 Since it is your first day at this altitude, we strongly advise you to pay attention to the following instruction:

 You will start trekking early from Mandara Hut after breakfast and head towards the second high-altitude camp, Horombo Hut (3720m).
 You will emerge from the rainforest into the alpine moorland and pass the Maundi Crater.
-When you reach the camp today, you will be treated with views of two volcanoes at once: Kibo and Mawenzi.
+When you reach your destination today, you will be treated with views of two volcanoes at once: Kibo and Mawenzi.
 During the trek, you will see some of Kilimanjaro’s most spectacular plants – the giant lobelia and the giant groundsel scattered throughout the landscape at this altitude.
-After you reach the campsite, you will have lunch and rest for some time.
+After you reach your sleeping hut, you will have lunch and rest for some time.
 Later, you will set out on an acclimatization hike towards Kibo Hut and later return to the Horombo Hut where dinner will be awaiting you.

 After breakfast, you will be transferred to the airport for your international departure back home.
 The hotel check-out time is 11.00 am but if you have an evening flight and wish to check out from the hotel at a later time, there is an option to extend your hotel stay for an extra charge.
 If you wish to extend your stay in Tanzania for a few more days, then you have the option to go on a Tanzania safari or relax on the beaches of Zanzibar.